home-assistant/home-assistant.io/source/_components/fan.wemo.markdown

 ---

-The `wemo` platform allows you to control your [Belkin WeMo](http://www.belkin.com/us/p/P-F7C027/) humdifiers from within Home Assistant.
+The `wemo` platform allows you to control your [Belkin WeMo](http://www.belkin.com/us/p/P-F7C027/) humidifiers from within Home Assistant.
 This includes support for the [Holmes Smart Humidifier](https://www.holmesproducts.com/wemo-humidifier.html).

 They will be automatically discovered if the discovery component is enabled.